Children of celebrities who are following in their parents’ footsteps

 - Visit Insider’s homepage for more stories.

-Emme Maribel Muñiz is all anyone can talk about after the Super Bowl halftime show.
+After the Super Bowl halftime show earlier this year, Emme Maribel Muñiz was all anyone could talk about.
 Jennifer Lopez brought her 11-year-old daughter on stage and introduced her vocal talents to the world.

 Muñiz wouldn’t be the first or last to follow in the footsteps of her famous parents.
+Just this week, Kanye West’s daughter North took to the stage, rapping at one of his fashion shows.

 Hollywood is full of celebrities’ children who have been just as successful as their parents in a certain field.
 From acting and singing to modeling and the culinary arts, here are children of celebrities who have taken after their famous parents.

+Kanye West’s 6-year-old daughter, North, made her rap debut at one of his fashion shows.

 Billie Lourd is the daughter of Carrie Fisher and granddaughter of Debbie Reynolds.